shopware/shopware/src/Docs/administration/start-development.md

 The administration files of your plugin are located in the `Resources/views/administration` directory.

-The first file you should create is the `main.js` file.
-This is your entry point where you can import all your components and modules later on.
+The entry point for your administration changes is the `main.js` file.
+In this file you can import all your components and modules later on.

 ```
-SwagHelloWorld
+SwagAdministrationExample
 ├── Resources
 │   └── views
 │       └── administration
 │           └── main.js
-└── SwagHelloWorld.php
+└── SwagAdministrationExample.php
 ```

+To make actual changes you have two main possibilities.
+Writing entirely new components or using the multi inheritance system from shopware.
+The inheritance system allows you to extend or override existing functionality with your own implementation.
+You don't need to copy large chunks of the source code in order to make your desired change.

+Shopware is using a custom build of Twig.js to make this possible for the administration templates.

 ## 3. Install the plugin